MaximeLionel/VHDLProgrammingbyExamples/Ch1 Introduction to VHDL.md

 # Architecture
 * The architecture describes the underlying functionality of the entity and contains the statements that model the behavior of the entity.
+* An entity can have multiple architectures describing the behavior of the entity.
+	* 1 architecture could be a behavioral description, and another could be a structural description.
 * Example of architecture added:
 	```vhdl
 	ENTITY mux IS